artur-ciocanu/launch.en/help/extension-dev/web/data-element-types.md

 }
 ```

-If you want to make the local storage item name configurable by the Adobe Experience Platform data collection user, you can allow the user to input a name and then save the name to the `settings` object.
+If you want to make the local storage item name configurable by the Adobe Experience Platform user, you can allow the user to input a name and then save the name to the `settings` object.
 The object might look something like this:

 ```js
 {